Hush (Buffy the Vampire Slayer): Reception

 Jarett Wieselman of the New York Post listed the scene in which Buffy mimes staking The Gentlemen and its humorous misunderstandings by the other characters among the top five best Buffy moments, especially praising Sarah Michelle Gellar's (Buffy) comedic acting.
 Nikki Stafford, author of Bite Me!
 The Unofficial Guide to Buffy the Vampire Slayer writes "Hush" is "mind-blowing" and "one of the best hours of television ever".
 For Buffy studies scholar Roz Kaveney, the primary reason "Hush" was successful was the acting strengths of the central cast.
 "Hush" is Alyson Hannigan's (Willow) favorite episode of the Buffy series, and the one Nicholas Brendon (Xander) considers the most frightening.
-Series writer Jane Espenson stated the episode "redefined what an episode of television could do".
+Series writer Jane Espenson stated the episode "redefined what an episode of television could do".Vox, ranking it at #3 of all 144 episodes on their "Worst to Best" list, wrote in honor of the show's 20th anniversary, "It's more of a given now that TV shows will eventually break with their own format for the fun of it, but that was far from inevitable when 'Hush' briefly made Buffy half silent movie, half straight horror... resulting in both frightening and hilarious scenes that have rightfully gone down as some of Buffy's most ingenious moments."